Hideousmon/SPLayout/README.md

 ### Version 0.1.6 (Sep 17, 2021)

 * README.rst for pypi ducumentation.
-* Support numpy array for Polygong definition.
+* Support numpy array for Polygon definition.
-* Annotation for DBS run .
+* Annotation for DBS run.
 * Support cell flatten.
 * Fix a bug: initial_solution in DirectBianrySearchAlgorithm can not be properly defined.